javidahmed64592/neural-network/README.md

     pip install -e .[dev]

 ## Using the Neural Network
-For a complete example of how to create and train the neural network, see `example_training.ipynb` where it is trained on binary lists.
+For a complete example of how to create and train the neural network, see the example notebooks in the `examples` directory.

 ### Creating a Neural Network
 The neural network can be created in the following way: